hashicorp/terraform/website/intro/index.html.markdown

 ### Infrastructure as Code

-Infrastructure is described using a high-level [configuration language](/docs/language/index.html) in human-readable, declarative configuration files.
-This allows you to create a blueprint that can be versioned, shared, and reused.
+You describe your infrastructure using Terraform's high-level [configuration language](/docs/language/index.html) in human-readable, declarative configuration files.
+This allows you to create a blueprint that you can version, share, and reuse.

 ### Execution Plans

-Terraform generates an _execution plan_ describing what it will do and asks for your approval before creating, updating, or destroying infrastructure.
-This allows you to review changes before they are applied.
+Terraform generates an _execution plan_ describing what it will do and asks for your approval before making any infrastructure changes.
+This allows you to review changes before Terraform creates, updates, or destroys infrastructure.

 ### Resource Graph

-Terraform builds a resource graph and parallelizes the creation and modification of any non-dependent resources.
-This allows Terraform to build resources as efficiently as possible and gives operators greater insight into their infrastructure.
+Terraform builds a resource graph and creates or modifies non-dependent resources in parallel.
+This allows Terraform to build resources as efficiently as possible and gives you greater insight into your infrastructure.

 ### Change Automation

 Terraform can apply complex changesets to your infrastructure with minimal human interaction.
+When you update configuration files, Terraform determines what changed and creates incremental execution plans that respect dependencies.